GImbrailo/tezos-node-devops/README.md

 ---
 **IMPORTANT NOTE**

-If you chose to not build your own virtual machine image please be sure to add the instance metadata script to initialize the VM.
+If you chose to not build your custom virtual machine image please be sure to add the instance metadata script to initialize the VM.

 ---